Pleasure in Craft. The Germans

 I wonder why India has always attracted me, though probably it is too late to seriously delve into that much diverse and impenetrable depth.
 The depth you find in the beautiful eyes of many Indian women, both terribly sweet and unfathomable, where I could really (and hopelessly) lose my mind…

-Italian musicologist Massimo Mila was from Turin (northern Italy, under the Alps) and adhered to the great philosophical school founded by Neapolitan Benedetto Croce.
-This school engendered a large number of high-level intellectuals and dominated the Italian intellectual scene for more than half a century: Piero Gobetti, Antonio Gramsci, Nicola Abbagnano, Attilio Momigliano, Massimo Mila, Giulio Confalonieri ecc. this list being very long (Giovanni Gentile, another influent Italian philosopher of that period being instead Croce’s peer, and Sicilian).
+The Italian musicologist Massimo Mila was from Turin (northern Italy, under the Alps) and adhered to the philosophical school founded by the Neapolitan Benedetto Croce.
+This school engendered a large number of solid intellectuals and dominated the Italian intellectual scene for more than half a century: Piero Gobetti, Antonio Gramsci, Nicola Abbagnano, Attilio Momigliano, Massimo Mila, Giulio Confalonieri ecc. this list being very long.
+Giovanni Gentile, another influent Italian philosopher of that period was instead Croce’s peer, and Sicilian.

-I told you Neapolitan Greek cousins of Rome were full of surprises: wonder why they had some excellent philosophers and why southern-Italy thinkers like Croce (and Gentile) had this special connection with the Germans.
+[I told you the Neapolitan Greek cousins of Rome were full of surprises: wonder why they had excellent philosophers and why southern-Italy thinkers like Croce (and Gentile) had this special connection with the Germans.]

-Mila, anyway, in his inspired Breve storia della musica (Einaudi 1963 p.
-144) writes about German Johann Sebastian Bach, the greatest western composer in my view:
+Mila, in his inspired Breve storia della musica (Einaudi 1963 p.
+144,) writes about Johann Sebastian Bach, the greatest Western composer in my opinion:

-“His immense musical production was put together with assiduous, methodical, quiet work, carried out with scrupulous care of artisan and conceived, without any pause, as service of God.
-Without any pause since, if Bach had been a shoemaker, he would have made a boundless number of shoes to the great glory of God, all carefully crafted and finished off with scrupulous care”.
+“His immense musical production was put together with assiduous, methodical, quiet work, carried out with the scrupulous care of an artisan and conceived, without any pause, as service of God.
+Without any pause since, had Bach been a shoemaker, he would have made a boundless number of shoes to the great glory of God, all carefully crafted and finished off with scrupulous care”.

 Discussion with readers

-Very interesting comments (in my view) have sprung from this post on Germany and the Germans.
-If you click down on “comments” you’ll follow holistic in-depth (though man-of-the-street’s) discussions between two lovely Indians and Man of Roma.
-Indians: Ashish especially, a young gifted man, and Poonam, a sweet woman who talks little but her words have weight.
+Very interesting comments (in my opinion) have been made on this post on the Germans.
+If you click down on “comments” you’ll follow holistic discussions among two lovely Indians and Man of Roma.
+Ashish especially, a young gifted man, and Poonam, a woman who talks little but whose words have weight.

-Discussion about what?
-Well, about: Bollywood, India, Europe, America, UK, WW1, WW2, decline of Europe, German tremendous virtues, Indian women’s eyes, China, Cindia, Great Britain’s awesome success, highly refined & beloved France, Hitler’s folly and death in bunker, Hitler’s perverted sadism, Hitler’s evil psychological seducing powers, German tragedy, Italian Comedy, Mussolini and Fascism.
-Mussolini, his balls & his petty calculations, plus comparisons between the British the Germans the Russians the Romans (of course), the French, the Spaniards.
-Plus Elisabeth I, Shakespeare & Spanish Armada defeat, Russia invading Germany thirsty for blood, Tolstoy’s War and Piece greatness, Napoleon, the Brits’ greatness in some ways similar to Romans’ greatness, UK as trojan horse of Europe, and much much more.
+Well, about: Bollywood, India, Europe, America, the UK, WW1, WW2, Europe’s decline, German tremendous virtues, Indian women’s eyes, China, Cindia, Great Britain’s awesome success, highly refined & beloved France, Hitler’s folly and death in a bunker, Hitler’s perverted sadism, Hitler’s evil psychological seducing powers, German tragedy, Italian Comedy, Mussolini and Fascism.
+Mussolini, his balls & his petty calculations, comparisons among the British the Germans the Russians the Romans (of course,) the French, the Spaniards.
+Plus Elisabeth I, Shakespeare & the Spanish Armada defeat, Russia invading Germany thirsty for blood, Tolstoy’s War and Piece greatness, Napoleon, the Brits’ greatness in some ways similar to the Romans’ greatness, the UK as Europe’s trojan horse, and much much more.

 One friend of mine just said: “This is crazy!”